Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Discussion

-Given the well-behaved scalability and adaptability of DET, we find it particularly interesting to apply our scheme to an \emph{infinite} series-parallel QN that has an infinite number of nodes.
+We also find it interesting to apply our scheme to an \emph{infinite} series-parallel QN.
 We expect that percolation-like criticality in terms of $\boldsymbol{\lambda}$ of each link can be observed for entanglement transmission in the thermodynamic limit.
-However, note that to each QN link assigned is not a single number but a sequence of Schmidt numbers which have more than one degree of freedom when $d>2$.
-This prohibits us from establishing an exact one-to-one mapping from $\boldsymbol{\lambda}$ to a real parameter, e.g.,~temperature.
+However, note that to each QN link we have assigned not a single number but a sequence of Schmidt numbers which have more than one degree of freedom when $d>2$.
+This prohibits us from establishing an exact one-to-one mapping from $\boldsymbol{\lambda}$ to a real temperature-like parameter.
 It is unknown how criticality behaves in such case.